 Some of these symptoms such as the sensations, blisters, and lesions are similar to the HSV-1 expressions.
 The blisters can develop in clusters and will ooze a fluid that can cause the genital area to be uncomfortable and moist.
 It’s important to keep these lesions dry to encourage crusting sooner.

 Although the infection tends to affect the genitals, it can actually spread anywhere in the groin area including the anus, even on buttocks, inner thighs, hips, and the lower back.
 While the body fights off the infection, you can experience the flu-like symptoms as the virus goes into Latency, which is the second stage of the virus.
 There the symptoms will subside and remain dormant until it’s reactivated by certain body conditions and you have a recurrent infection.
 Although there is no official cure for genital herpes, much can be done to manage outbreaks to the point that they become all but non-existant.
-The Ultimate Herpes Protocol is one such herpes treatment protocol.

 Signs and Symptoms of HSV-2 Outbreak (Recurrent Infections)